vikramsg/vikramsg.github.io/_posts/2026-01-14-introduction-to-formal-methods---part-2.md

 ## Conclusion

-So, we went form high level requirement to a formal spec in Quint.
+So, we went from high level requirement to a formal spec in Quint.
 We did verification via model checking in Quint.
-Then actually did an implementation and showed the mechanism for proving the implementation matches the spec.
+Then actually did an implementation and showed the mechanism for proving the implementation matches the spec (in a fuzzy sense).
 Pretty neat!

 I hope that is a convincing argument to think about adopting specs to make working with Agents easier.